liferay/liferay-docs/developer/customization/articles/customizing-widgets/02-implementing-widget-templates.markdown

 [TOC levels=1-4]

 [Widget Templates](/docs/7-2/user/-/knowledge_base/u/styling-widgets-with-widget-templates)
-let you add custom display templates to your widgets from the portal.
-The figure below shows what the Display Template option looks like in a widget's Configuration menu.
+are ways to customize how an application looks.
+You can create templates for an application's display and then choose which template is active.

 ![Figure 1: By using a custom display template, your portlet's display can be customized.](../../images/widget-template-dropdown.png)

-To add Widget Template support in your custom portlet, follow the steps below.
+To add Widget Template support to your portlet, follow the steps below.

 1. Create and register a custom `*PortletDisplayTemplateHandler` component.
     Liferay provides the